msinankk/msinankk/README.md

   Hey there, Im Sinan
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

 ### :woman_technologist: About Me :

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+-  🔭 I am a Full Stack Django Developer at Cybrosys Technologies, where I contribute to both the frontend and backend development for web applications.

-- :seedling: Exploring Technical Content Writing.
+-  🌱 I am also exploring the field of Technical Content Writing, where I aim to share my knowledge and experiences with others.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+-  ⚡ In my free time, I enjoy solving problems on platforms like GeeksforGeeks and keeping myself updated by reading tech articles.

+-  🏆 Additionally, I am proud to mention that I am a Guinness World Record holder.
+Apart from my professional pursuits, I am an avid badminton player and enjoy playing 8-ball as well.

 ---